Scholar of Technology and Applied Arts

 Standard 3: Connections to Students’ Lives

 The task asks students to connect the topic to their lives.
-The task asks students to connect the topic to experiences, observations, feelings, or situations significant in their lives using narrative or expository writing.
+The task asks students to connect the topic to experience, observations, feelings, or situations significant in their lives using narrative or expository writing.

 The individual Capstone proposal must be approved in May of the junior year.
 A presentation of the Capstone experience will be adjudicated prior to May 15 of the senior year by a jury of three composed of their Capstone adviser, a Valley administrator, and a teaching and learning administrator (as available).

 The Capstone adviser will meet with their team of assigned scholars.
-A topical agenda with timeline will guide the process.
+A topical agenda with Timeline will guide the process.
 This will be explained to all participants during the September large group meeting.

 - Scholar designation could be earned in multiple strands.

 - Scholar’s track would require participation in DECA – the Career and Technical Student Organization tied to the Business Department.